agentmorris/camera-trap-ml-survey/README.md

 Evaluate species classification performance on around 47k images from Canada (around 9k empty).
 Experiment with validation within and across locations.
 When validating within locations, DenseNet201 provides the highest accuracy (95.6%, F1=.79), with slightly higher accuracy from an ensemble.
 See substantial falloff when moving to new locations (down to 71% accuracy, F1=0.7 from the ensemble).

-Also look at how performance varies across classes, highlight the impact of class imbalance, and find that they need to group species into classes to get at least 1000 images per classes before they hit an average of 95% recall at the class level.
+Also look at how performance varies across classes, highlight the impact of class imbalance, and find that they need to group species into classes to get at least 1000 images per class before they hit an average of 95% recall at the class level.

 <br/>**Greenberg S. Automated Image Recognition for Wildlife Camera Traps: Making it Work for You.
 Research report, University of Calgary: Prism Digital Repository; 2020.**